logicbomb-1/M.E.F/README.md

 # Misconfigured Endpoint Finder (M.E.F)

 This is M.E.F, a python project to detect exposed misconfigured enpoint in the given list of domains along with performing port scanning of critical ports.
+It scans the domains to get thier subdomains using subfinder and perform port scanning and find misconfigured enpoint in the subdomains of domains list.

 ## Getting Started